 2. Improvise & Repurpose Any And All Furniture

-Typically, I end up rotating my off-season clothes and while that works, there’s a good chance you can run out of storage space.
+Typically, I end up rotating my off-season clothes, and while that works, there’s a good chance you can run out of storage space.
 So about three years ago, I decided to build an extra closet in our master bedroom, which was truly transformative.

 Fill it in with as many clothes as you possibly can and place the suitcase as a decorative prop wherever you want.
 A bonus feature is placing antiquities on top of it.

 3. The Space Under The Stairs

 The space under the stairs is arguably the most spatial place you have for a storage option.
 If you don’t already have anything planned for it, then it’s high time you turn it into a storage vault!

 I use the space under the stairs to store off-season clothes, winter boots, bulky quilts, and blankets.
 Then, of course, I use one of my favorite stackable storage bins to help me along.
 They are perfect for protecting my clothes all season long too!